Be Your Whole Self At MIT

-So it may be reassuring to learn that here at MIT — a bastion of STEM education — we view the humanities, arts, and social sciences as essential, both for educating great engineers, scientists, scholars, and citizens, and for sustaining the Institute’s capacity for innovation.
+So it may be reassuring to learn that here at MIT we view the humanistic fields — the humanities, arts, and social sciences — as essential, both for educating great citizens, engineers, scientists, and scholars, and for sustaining the Institute’s capacity for innovation.

 Why?
 Because the Institute’s mission is to advance knowledge and educate students who are prepared to help solve the world’s most challenging problems – in energy, health care, transportation, and dozens of other fields.
 To do this, our graduates naturally need advanced technical knowledge and skills — the deep, original thinking about the physical universe that is the genius of the science and engineering fields.

 But the world’s problems are never tidily confined to the laboratory, workbench, or spreadsheet.
 From climate change to poverty to disease, the challenges of our age are unwaveringly human in nature and scale; and engineering and science issues are always embedded in broader human realities, from deeply-felt cultural traditions to building codes to political tensions.

 MIT’s curriculum has evolved significantly over the past fifty years to require all undergraduates to spend substantial time on subjects like literature, languages, economics, music, philosophy, and history.
 In fact, every MIT undergraduate takes a minimum of eight such classes — nearly 25% of their total class time.

 In these classes, our students learn how individuals, organizations, and nations act on their desires and concerns.
 They gain historical perspectives, critical thinking skills, cultural understandings that help them collaborate with people across the globe, as well as communication skills that enable them to listen, explain, and inspire.
 They learn that most human situations defy a single correct answer, that life itself is rarely, if ever, as precise as a math problem, as clear as an elegant equation.